microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-list-messagereplies.md

 ---
 title: "List channel message replies"
-description: "List all the replies of a message in a channel of a team."
+description: "List all the replies of a message in a channel of a team."author: "nkramer"
 ---

 # List channel message replies